-Prior to passing this exam, the student carries out their research under the course Research in CVMD (CVMD 6730/8730, 1-12 credit hours) or in some cases Independent Study in CVMD (CVMD 6890/8890).
+Prior to passing this exam, the student carries out their research under the course Research in Molecular Medicine (CVMD 6730/8730, 1-12 credit hours) or in some cases Independent Study in Molecular Medicine (CVMD 6890/8890).
 After passing the PhD Qualifying Exam, the student carries out their research under the course Dissertation Research (CVMD 9990).
-A minimum of 30 credits of Dissertation Research is required for graduation.

-Students will also be expected to present a poster or oral presentation in the annual UT Health Science Campus Research Forum and present a poster or oral presentation at the CVMD Student Research Forum and the Pharmacology Research Colloquium.
+Students will also be expected to present a poster or oral presentation in the annual UT Health Science Campus Research Forum and the Pharmacology Research Colloquium.
 The Pharmacology Research Colloquium is held on a rotating basis at UTHSC, Michigan State University, the University of Michigan and Wayne State University.
 It is an annual event in which the students of "pharmacology" departments at the respective Medical Schools have participated in since 1973.
 These events provide students with excellent opportunities for developing skills in organizing, presenting and discussing their work.